josh-hernandez-exe/dice-distro/README.md

 The function signature should be:
 - First parameter is a tuple of order ints (the dice roll)
 - Parameters passed in from `--apply`
+	- Note that your parameters should **NOT** be any function name or logical keyword
+		- The parser will assume it is not a parameter
 The return value should be any of:
 - An `int`
 - A `list` or `tuple` where all the entries are `int`